Rust vs Julia in scientific computing

 In Julia, you either have to read the source code that returns that variable and try to derive its type or you have to run your program while printing typeof 🫤

-Maybe you can not remember the name of a specific method.
+Maybe you can't remember the name of a specific method.
 You could browse the documentation, but often it is much faster and easier to just type the variable name with a dot at the end (particles. for example) and then press tab.
 Any further typing works as a fuzzy search!
 Then you pick the method and enter the parameters while the signature is shown.

 The language server in Julia can show you the signature, but often it is the wrong signature because of dynamic dispatch.